Trott/blog.musicroutes.com/_posts/2009-03-15-the-blinded-by-the-light-project.markdown

 </ol>
 <p>Let's see how we're doing.</p>
 <ol>
-<li><a href="http://musicroutes.com/route.php?route=ab6248d751c40c7e0a14ccc67c27b18b" target="_blank">The two "Blinded By The Light" tracks are four steps apart</a>.
+<li>The two "Blinded By The Light" tracks are four steps apart.
 It would seem to me that the most promising prospects for getting the route shortened are to look for possibilities with <strong>Chris Slade</strong> (who is on the Manfred Mann version) and <strong>David Sancious</strong> (who is on the Bruce Springsteen version).</li>
 <li>
 <ul>
-<li><a href="http://musicroutes.com/route.php?route=60d2c71904305a5949f2238f342a80dd" target="_blank">Steve Miller to Bruce Springsteen's version is three steps</a>.
+<li>Steve Miller to Bruce Springsteen's version is three steps.
 I suspect that it may be possible to get it down to two steps by using the fact that Springsteen sang on "We Are The World".</li>
-<li><a href="http://musicroutes.com/route.php?route=6c3dd66c54244fc39314b2d94e1a9fdc" target="_blank">Steve Miller to Manfred Mann's version is five steps</a>.
+<li>Steve Miller to Manfred Mann's version is five steps.
 This will probably be the most challenging route to shorten.
 I'm guessing Chris Slade may be the key here too.</li>
 </ul>
 </li>
 </ol>
-<p><em>Photo by <a href="http://www.flickr.com/photos/djou/" target="_blank">THEfunkyman</a></em></p>